searchx-framework/searchx-frontend/README.md

 ### Modifying the learning task
 The learning task is defined inside `app/tasks/learning`.
-The forms and interface is defined in the frontend, whereas the learning topics and group creation is managed by the backend.
+The forms and interface is defined in the front end, whereas the learning topics and group creation is managed by the back end.
-All form uses [surveyjs](https://surveyjs.io/Overview/Library/) and the results are sent to the backend as logs.
+All form uses [surveyjs](https://surveyjs.io/Overview/Library/) and the results are sent to the back end as logs.

 1. Changing task duration and type
 To change the task duration and task type, you can modify the values inside `config.js`.